yakubinaweed/opentrons-ot2-nanopore-library-prep/README.md

    - The **magnet engage height** can be adjusted in **line 21** of the protocol.
 This parameter defines the highest point at which your magnets can engage with the 96-well plate and the 3D mount rack positioned on top of the magnetic module.
    - Adjust this value according to your specific setup for optimal magnetic engagement during bead separation.

+### **Pipette mounts:**
+   - The pipette mounts can be easily adjusted to match your current setup.
+To change the P300 8-Channel GEN2 mount, modify line 38 in the script.
+To change the P20 8-Channel GEN2 mount, modify line 46.
+By default, the P300 is assigned to the left mount and the P20 to the right mount.

 ---

 ## Protocol Notes